Monroe County Michigan assistance programs.

 - Home Repairs - The MCOP community action agency also receives funds to assist Monroe County residents who are age 55 and older with paying for minor repairs such as floor and roof repairs, minor furnace and heating system repairs, doors, windows, and more.

-- Food Aid - They have various pantries that provide free food, and they also have a separate emergency food box assistance program.
+- Food Aid - They have various pantries that provide free food.
+Children, seniors, and the low income are major clients.
+They also have a separate emergency food box assistance program.

 Mortgage and foreclosure help from GreenPath Debt Solutions

 This is a consumer credit counseling service that has an office in Monroe Michigan.
 They provide various forms of advice, including debt and mortgage counseling.
 GreenPath (phone number 457-0370) also wants to remind Michigan residents that they can receive free mortgage counseling from the agency on a variety of housing topics.

 Also, it is very important to remember that to initiate a 90-day stay on a foreclosure filing, homeowners could contact a housing counselor for help on working with the lender to save their home.
 Some of the assistance they offer includes:

 Mortgage default, foreclosure prevention, mediation, and delinquency housing counseling.
 Certified mortgage counselors can help homeowners stop a foreclosure filing and get back on track, if they are behind on their mortgage payments.
 These mortgage counselors will work with clients to help them establish a budget, provide ways for them to get out of debt, set priorities and determine strategies and tactics for saving their home.
 Also, learn more about Michigan foreclosure mediation programs.